Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Great.
 Thank you Ganesh and wish you very best.

-Thank you Anish.
+Thank you Avnish.

 Operator

 Thank you.
-We take our next question from Balaji Subramanian of iifl.
+We take our next question from Balaji Subramanian of IIFL.
 Please go ahead.

 Welcome back.
 We can’t hear you.